kyma-project/control-plane/docs/kyma-environment-broker/03-06-runtime-overrides.md

 ### Use Kyma default overrides for specific plan and version

 By default, the overrides lookup mechanism expects at least one ConfigMap present for each plan and version pair.
-It will fail otherwise.
-To allow the Kyma installation without providing any additional overrides create empty ConfigMap.
+Otherwise, it fails.
+To allow Kyma installation without providing any additional overrides, create an empty ConfigMap.

-Example:

-- Empty ConfigMap for plan `lite` and version `1.16.0`
+See the example of an empty ConfigMap for the `lite` plan and version `1.16.0`:

     ```yaml
     apiVersion: v1